johanste/lightningapi/protocol.md

 A client MUST ignore to it unknown `notificationId`s.
 A client MUST ignore a `notificationId` that is has previously received/handled.

-The client MUST follow HTTP `307 - Temporary Redirect` responses when trying to connect.
+The client MUST follow HTTP `307 - Temporary Redirect` responses to allow the server to redirect to the appropriate node.
 It SHOULD limit the number of followed redirects to a maximum of 10

 While the session is active over a WebSocket connection (there are outstanding notifications), the client MUST send a [`Ping`](https://tools.ietf.org/html/rfc6455#section-5.5.2) every 20s in order to keep the notification channel open.